-The Watch The Med Alarm Phone was initiated in October 2014 by a network of activist and civil society actors in Europe and Northern Africa.
+The Watch The Med Alarm Phone was initiated in October 2014 by a network of activist and civil society actors in Europe and Northern Africa, among others the Forschungsgesellschaft Flucht und Migration.
 The project established a self-organized hotline for refugees in distress in the Mediterranean Sea.

 Our main objective is to offer boat people in distress an additional option to make their SOS noticeable.
 The Alarm Phone documents the situation, informs the Coast Guards, and, when necessary, mobilises additional rescue support in real-time.
 This way, we can, at least to a certain extent, put pressure on the responsible rescue entities to avert push- backs and other forms of human rights violations against refugees and migrants at sea.